 |

-A very attractive, fast growing tree with a pyramidal shape.
-Grows 70 ft.
-Available in one gallon pots and tree sizes
+A very attractive, fast growing tree with a pyramidal shape Excellent shelterbelt tree Grows 70 ft.

 |